RyanJWolfe/docs/guides/improving_efficiency.md

 # Improving Efficiency for Software Developers

-In the fast-paced world of software development, efficiency is a key component.
+Efficiency is paramount in the fast-paced world of software development

-As established software engineers, you're already well-versed in the intricacies of coding, but there are always ways to streamline your workflow and boost productivity.
+As an established software engineer, you're already well-versed in the intricacies of coding, but there are always ways to streamline your workflow and boost productivity.

 In this document, we'll explore various techniques to improve efficiency in computer programming.